rockettheme/docs/Docs/joomla/templates/sirocco/INDEX.md

 * MySQL 5.1+
 * Joomla 2.5, 3.2, 3.3+

->> NOTE: Gantry v4.1.26+ is required for Ricochet to work correctly.
+>> NOTE: Gantry v4.1.26+ is required for Sirocco to work correctly.
 For more details on the Gantry Framework, please visit its [Dedicated Website](http://www.gantry-framework.org/).

 Key Features
 -----